Shopping Actions has a new name! Shopping Actions is now Buy on Google. You’ll see the new name across the help center. Learn more

 Note: Make sure to process returns and refunds quickly and professionally.
 Returns and refunds are tracked as part of Google’s Trust Metric analysis.
 This analysis is designed to ensure retailers meet our quality standards in order to remain eligible to participation in Buy on Google.

 If you use Google’s Content API to gather marketing opt-in information, use

 customer.marketingRightsInfo.
 That will contain:

-explicitMarketingPreference-- If this is "granted", then merchants can subscribe the user to marketing emails (if not already done so).
+explicitMarketingPreference-- If this is "granted", then retailers can subscribe the user to marketing emails (if not already done so).
 Otherwise, they should unsubscribe the user.

-marketingEmailAddress-- When "granted", this is the customer email address that merchants should send marketing emails to.
+marketingEmailAddress-- When "granted", this is the customer email address that retailers should send marketing emails to.

 lastUpdatedTimestamp-- The time at which the customer changed their marketing opt-in preference.